Pony-Driland/Website/public/data/characters/rainbow-queen/README.md

 * **Soul Reaping:** **(Demonstrated in Hiroshi’s scene)** Using her scythe, she can extract the soul from a living body.
 The success rate increases if the victim is in a weakened state.
 Once the soul is removed, the physical body expires instantly.
 [/spoiler]
 [spoiler:3:1]
 * **Dream Walking & Manipulation:** **(Notable in Chapter 3)** She can enter the minds of others to observe or hijack their dreams.
-She can force a target to wake up by inducing "nightmare triggers," such as killing the target within the dream world to force a sudden awakening.
+She can force a target to wake up by inducing "nightmare triggers", such as killing the target within the dream world to force a sudden awakening.
 * **Psychic Paralysis:** **(Demonstrated in Chapter 3)** Using telekinetic magic, she can paralyze a victim.
 As a purely psychic ability, its effectiveness depends on her mental strength.
 While active, it limits her ability to use other high-energy powers simultaneously.
 * **Illusion Projection:** **(Demonstrated in Chapter 3)** She can alter the environment's appearance to confuse targets.
 She used this against Vinny and Rayane, creating a terrifying landscape to make them easier prey for her paralysis and subsequent interrogation.
 [/spoiler]